Radius17/Bash-Telegram/README.md

 ```
 When calling the notification script these default parameters may be surcharged with --user and --key parameters.

+For custom config file use:
+>  --config path_to_file/telegram-notify.conf

 ### Examples

 ```sh